brianfranco141/Jitsuri-Stock-Trading-App/README.md

 Contributing to Jitsuri!

-Feel free to justign up for any issues that we have avaibl and fork the branch or install locally.
+Feel free to just tackle any issues that we have/ need to be completed

 After create a pull-requests and wait for approval to merge to our main branch.